 Even the most casual exerciser knows that you need to eat food after you exercise – post-exercise nutrition helps with recovery and gaining muscle.
 It is often stated that you need to eat as soon as possible to maximize gains.
 Eating right after your work out is supposed to take advantage of the post-workout anabolic window or gains window.
 But… is there actually an anabolic window?
-The results from scientific investigations would argue no. That doesn’t that proper nutrition around your workout doesn’t give you a step up.
+The results from scientific investigations would argue no. That doesn’t mean that proper nutrition around your workout doesn’t give you a step up.

 Getting Started